temporalio/sdk-php/README.md

 The Clients component is used to start, schedule, and manage Workflows;
 the Workers component is used to execute Workflows and Activities.

-The client part of the SDK requires the [`grpc`](https://pecl.php.net/package/grpc) extension, and the worker requires [RoadRunner](https://roadrunner.dev).
+The Clients component requires the [`grpc`](https://pecl.php.net/package/grpc) extension, and the Workers component requires [RoadRunner](https://roadrunner.dev).
-It is recommended to use both SDK components with the [`protobuf`](https://pecl.php.net/package/protobuf) extension in production to improve performance.
+It's recommended to use both components with the [`protobuf`](https://pecl.php.net/package/protobuf) extension in production to improve performance.

 |              | Client      | Worker      |